MS Biomedical Engineering

 • Engineering – one course in basic electrical engineering

-• Engineering – an introductory course in three of the following five areas:
+• Engineering – one course in three of the following five areas: biomaterials, fluid mechanics, heat and/or mass transfer, instrumentation, systems physiology

 • Engineering research or design experience

-Applicants may be granted provisional admission if they do not qualify for unconditional admission.
+Applicants may be granted conditional admission if they do not qualify for regular admission.
 Students entering from disciplines other than engineering may find it necessary to take preparatory undergraduate and/or graduate level courses that serve as prerequisites.
+Preparatory courses that are for undergraduate credit only may not be applied toward credit hours required for a graduate degree.

 Faculty